 Fried rice with shiitakes and asparagus

-- 2 cups chopped asparagus into small pieces about a fist
+- 2 cups chopped asparagus into small pieces about a handful

-- 1 cup shiitake mushroom 5 or 7 fungi, sliced, stems removed
+- 1 cup shiitake mushroom 5 or 7 mushrooms sliced, stems removed

 - 2-3 cloves garlic minced